France: From Europe's Most Expensive Power Market to One of Its Cheapest

 European electricity markets are undergoing a fundamental transformation.
 As solar capacity expands across the continent, the relationship between renewable generation and wholesale prices becomes increasingly complex.

-As global power systems integrate increasing volumes of renewable generation, solar photovoltaic has become the central driver of renewable system expansion — and the transition is increasingly solar-led and strategically asymmetric.
+As global power systems integrate increasing volumes of renewable generation, solar photovoltaic has become the central driver of renewable system expansion.
+The transition is increasingly solar-led and strategically asymmetric.

 As silicon approaches its theoretical physics limit, the industry faces a structural transition.
 The decisive question is no longer "how cheap can we make a panel?" but "how much energy can we extract from a single cell?"